aissat/easy_localization/README.md

         └── notifications.json
 ```

-Each linked file must contain a valid JSON object of translation keys.
+Each linked file must contain a valid object of translation keys (of the file type you are using [Other file types](#-loading-translations-from-other-resources)).

 Don't forget to add your linked files (or linked files folder, here assets/translations/en-US/), to your pubspec.yaml : [See installation](#-installation).